rapidstream-org/rapidstream-tapa/docs/installation.rst

 Quick Installation
 ===================

 The RapidStream-TAPA toolchain can be installed with a single command.
-After the installation completes successfully, restart your terminal session, or run ``source ~/.profile``.
+After the installation completes successfully, restart your terminal session, or follow the instructions to apply the changes.
 You can upgrade your installation at any time by repeating the installation command.

 .. code-block:: bash